sudomateo/website/content/gear/index.md

 [Link](https://pcpartpicker.com/b/x7Y9TW)

-I'm selling this workstation.
-Contact me if you're interested.

 The complete parts list is in the above link but it's an AMD Ryzen 9 9950X3D, 256 GiB of memory, an AMD 9070 XT, and a 4 TiB NVMe.
 I use this workstation for everything- programming, gaming, rendering, AI workloads, streaming,